 - Spend a Starlit Evening in North Beach

-- Stop and Smell the Flowers in Golden Gate Park
+- Smell the Flowers in Golden Gate Park

-- Hug the Pacific Coast Highway to Monterey
+- Drive the Pacific Coast Highway to Monterey

-The best way for first-timers to get to know San Francisco is with an overview tour.
-That way you can bounce back to the spots that piqued your interest.
-A local guide will give you the context and history of the Nob Hill, Northbeach, Chinatown, Mission, and Haight Ashbury neighborhoods.
-Most city tours allow you to capture selfies from the Golden Gate Bridge, among flowers at the Palace of Fine Arts, and atop Twin Peaks.
+On a tour of San Francisco, your local guide will introduce you to the history and attractions in key neighborhoods like Nob Hill, North Beach, Chinatown, the Mission, and Haight-Ashbury.
+Most city tours allow you time to take selfies at iconic photo spots like the Golden Gate Bridge, among the flowers at the Palace of Fine Arts, and atop Twin Peaks.

 Morning Guided San Francisco Sightseeing Tour